IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 First, to access the `Domain` types so that we can configure our Template correctly, we must install metadata from the `Intent.Modelers.Domain` Module into our Module Builder.

-1. Open the `MyModules` Application.
+1. Open the `MyModules` Application in Intent Architect.
 2. Navigate to the `Modules` tab.
 3. Ensure that the `All` option in the repository drop-down is selected.
 4. Search for the `Intent.Modelers.Domain` Module.